shainesh77/ibm-licensing-operator/docs/upgrade_testing.md

 ```

 - if you compare new 1.0.1 csv yaml with 1.0.0 csv yaml you will see there are some things that were not copied:
-- look for customresourcedefinitions field and copy needed values
+- look for `customresourcedefinitions` field and copy needed values
-- look for watch namespace it is probably overridden too if you have cluster scoped operator
+- look for `WATCH_NAMESPACE` it is probably overridden too if you have cluster scoped operator
 - look for operator image you will probably need to add new one here to, it should have 2 occurrences
+- if for you `createdAt` field is not changed, you can set it to current date for clarity
 - if you want to modify upgrade scenario olm logic (what versions are upgraded to this version) do it now at replace section
 - next replace currectCSV version in package.yaml:
 [deploy/olm-catalog/ibm-licensing-operator/ibm-licensing-operator.package.yaml](../deploy/olm-catalog/ibm-licensing-operator/ibm-licensing-operator.package.yaml)